OpenDSA/OpenDSA/RST/en/PIFLA/DFA.rst

 Are there languages that DFAs cannot accept?
 That is, are there languages that are not regular?
 We won't leave you guessing, the answer is yes.
-We'll prove this later, and then introduce machines that can accept larger families of languages.
+We'll prove this later, and then introduce more powerful machines that can accept larger families of languages.